hjoukl/cpycourse/docs/training/tutorial/tutorial.md

 ## Input and Output

-Programs serve a purpose.
+Programs serve a purpose (hopefully).
 Typically they follow the IPO model:

 Input - Processing - Output